 It has many, many great features but above anything, it is precise and natural — it is a weirdly non-synthetic experience.
 You are pushing pixels, but it feels like pigment.
 He has developed oil, acrylic, graphite and pen & ink brushes to paint with.

 It is considered the industry standard for hand-drawing in the digital space.
 From drawing sketchy lines and cross hatching to building up a painting through layers and layers of textural brushstrokes and blending, it is the most important tool in my studio.
-His only complaint is that it is far from portable, but then he uses an iPad or a good old fashioned sketch-book.
+His only complaint is that it is far from portable, but then he uses an iPencil and iPad Pro when away form the studio or just sketching ideas and concepts but it’s also great to use a good old fashioned sketch-book.
 Wacom do provide a portable Cintiq but, of course, it is rather expensive.